Jamestown

 Directions

-Please note, as February 2023, the access road requires a high clearance, 4WD vehicle.
+Please note, as September 2024, the access road requires a high clearance, 4WD vehicle.
 The access road and parking area are not on SCC property – It is owned by our neighbors.
-Please be respectful while using their property.

 What to Expect